 If you or someone you know is struggling with chronic insomnia, consult a doctor to help identify the cause of the sleep problem and how it can be treated.
 If the doctor thinks a sleep disorder is the cause, a referral to a sleep clinic for special testing and/or a Psychologist for treatment might be warranted.

-Stay tuned for my next article when I discuss Insomnia Across the Lifespan.
+Stay tuned for my next article when I debunk common myths about Insomnia.